Truths and Half-Truths:

 This would never happen to my child.

 If this hadn't happened to my child, I would have said the same thing.
 The truth is that this generation of young people have been exposed to powerful and widely available and dangerous drugs.
-They have been freely dispensed by the medical profession with the help of aggressive marketing practices by pharmaceutical companies for every ailment, and at one time could be found in any bathroom mirror.
+These have been freely dispensed by the medical profession with the help of aggressive marketing practices by pharmaceutical companies for every ailment, and at one time could be found behind any bathroom mirror.
 These drugs were also used recreationally (as each generation has) by so many innocent young minds.
 I saw a commercial recently from the state of New Jersey which was targeted to the parents of children who were going to have surgery.
 Good for them for enlightening parents of the very real danger of prescribed addictive pain killers when alternatives may do just as well.

 The drugs are being brought in by illegal immigrants through our borders.